JonDotsoy/utils-js/src/workspace/README.md

 # Workspace Module

-The Workspace module provides a powerful and flexible API for executing shell commands in Node.js applications.
-It offers stream-based command execution with full control over input/output streams, environment variables, and working directories.
+The Workspace module provides a managed environment for executing shell commands in Node.js applications.
+It builds on top of the `@jondotsoy/shell` package to offer a workspace-centric approach to command execution with default configurations for working directories, shell types, environment variables, and timeouts.

 ## Why This Module Exists

-Traditional Node.js approaches to shell command execution often fall short when dealing with complex scenarios involving streaming data, environment management, and workspace isolation.
-While `child_process.exec()` and similar APIs work for simple cases, they become cumbersome when you need fine-grained control over input/output streams, environment variables, or when working with multiple related commands in a specific context.
+Traditional Node.js approaches to shell command execution often fall short when dealing with multiple related commands that need to be executed in a specific context or with consistent configuration.
+While `child_process.exec()` and similar APIs work for simple cases, they become cumbersome when you need to:

+- Execute multiple commands in the same working directory
+- Maintain consistent environment variables across commands
+- Apply default timeouts to all commands in a workspace
+- Create temporary workspaces for isolated operations

-This module was created to bridge that gap by providing a modern, stream-first approach to shell command execution.
-It enables developers to work with commands as composable units that can be chained, monitored, and controlled with precision.
-Whether you're building development tools, CI/CD pipelines, or applications that need to interact with system commands, this module provides the flexibility and reliability you need without sacrificing performance or type safety.
+This module was created to provide a workspace-centric approach to shell command execution.
+It enables developers to define a context once and execute multiple commands within that context, ensuring consistency and reducing configuration repetition.
+Whether you're building development tools, CI/CD pipelines, or applications that need to interact with system commands in a structured way, this module provides the organization and reliability you need.

 ## Table of Contents